-If you use your WordPress website to sell upcoming events, you’ll need a way to efficiently and effectively display them.
+If you use your WordPress website to sell upcoming events, you’ll need an effective way to display them.
 While you can use a dedicated WooCommerce events plugin, this may weigh down your site – which is the last thing you’ll want.

 Instead, you can use the WooCommerce Product Table plugin to list events in an attractive and clearly organized way.
 This plugin is lightweight, easy to use, and very customizable.
 Plus, the product table you set up will make it simple for customers to see all their options and purchase tickets.